 3) Minimum system requirements.

-- Take a minute to run a quick system check at https://rpcandidate.prometric.com/Home/SystemCheck, or make sure you have the following:
+- Take a minute to run a quick system check and download the app before scheduling an exam at https://rpcandidate.prometric.com/Home/SystemCheck, or make sure you have the following:

 |Operating System||Windows 7 or higher | macOS 10.13 or higher|